Your Child's Growth

 Beginning in infancy, kids will visit a doctor for regular checkups.
 During these, the doctor will record height and weight as they compare with that of other kids the same age on a growth chart.
 This valuable tool can help the doctor determine whether a child is growing at an appropriate rate or whether there might be problems.

-You can do a few things to help ensure that your child grows and develops normally.
-Critical to kids' overall health and wellness are:
+You can do a few things to help your child grow and develop normally.
+For their overall health and wellness, kids need:

 - Good nutrition: A balanced diet full of essential vitamins and minerals will help kids reach their full growth potential.